Introduction to Childhood and Adolescence

-After you have completed the work in this course, you should be able to:
+After completing the work in this course, students should be able to:

 The course is divided into four units, which are further divided into topics of study: